 • Innovative character of the proposed research project: Does the proposed research work meet the highest relevant international quality standards?
 Does the project show scientific originality and innovative aspects?
 Are the methods and research approaches appropriate and innovative?

-- Scientific excellence and academic potential of the applicant(s): accomplishments and potential of the applicants to conduct the proposed research (measured by academic age). - Relevance: What are the mid- to long term academic and societal impacts in particular with regard to Vienna?
+• Scientific excellence and academic potential of the applicant(s): accomplishments and potential of the applicants to conduct the proposed research (measured by academic age).

 Further criteria: